 Learning Program After School Academy (ASA) provides weekly 1.5 to 2 hour classes supporting growth in academics, communication and social skills.
 Staffed with credentialed teachers supported by interns and volunteers, ASA I is for students in 3rd through 6th grade and ASA II is for students in 9th grade through post high school transition.
 Students do not have to participate in LP OC to join ASA.

-Our ASA Programs are resuming on September 15, 2020 with strict adherence to Covid protocols.
-Please contact us at email@example.com before registration because we have limited space available.
+Our ASA Programs have resumed with adherence to Covid protocols.
+Please contact us at firstname.lastname@example.org before registration as we have limited class sizes.

 Learning Program Summer Academy is the summer version of After School Academy.
 Staffed with credentialed teachers supported by trained interns and volunteers, summer classes provide reading and math intervention and social skill building to students in second grade through post high school transition.